 2 Rank Math Auto Post Redirect

-To enable this automatic post redirection feature of Rank Math, you need to ensure that you’ve activated the Redirections module by navigating to WordPress Dashboard > Rank Math > Dashboard > Modules.
+To enable this automatic post redirection feature of Rank Math, you must ensure that you’ve activated the Redirections module by navigating to WordPress Dashboard > Rank Math > Dashboard > Modules.

 Once you’ve activated the Redirections module, head over to the WordPress Dashboard > Rank Math > General Settings > Redirections > Auto Post Redirect and enable the option.

 Once you’ve enabled this option, click the Save Changes button for the configurations to take effect.

 Rank Math’s Auto Post Redirect is not limited to Posts and helps create automatic redirections for posts, pages, taxonomies, and CPTs.
 But, please note these redirects are always of type 301 Permanent Redirection.

 3 Set up Manual Redirection with Rank Math